mvac7/TARP/README.md

 ## Requirements:

-A standard MSX computer with 16K RAM.

-To compile:
+### To compile:

 * SDCC v3.9 http://sdcc.sourceforge.net/
 * Hex2bin v2.5 http://hex2bin.sourceforge.net/

+**Note:** The project includes a script for Win but it is possible to compile on Linux computers.

-## To run:
+### To run:

-* You can record it to a FlashROM
+* You can record it to a FlashROM and you can execute in a standard MSX computer with 16K RAM.
-* From disk using tools like ODO, loadrom, execrom, etc.
+* From disk, using tools like ODO, loadrom, execrom, etc.
-* From cassette using WAVeR or a similar tool.
+* From cassette, using WAVeR or a similar tool.

+## Acknowledgments

+* Kun/Paxanga Soft.
+Second place in the Experimental Sound Minicompo with his application Noise Raiser. http://paxangasoft.retroinvaders.com/
+* Hap.
+Third place in the Experimental Sound Minicompo with his application VDP Music.
+* Fubukimaru for betatesting
+* Karoshi MSX Community (RIP 2007-2020)

 ## User Guide